tranngocminhhieu/njv-metabase-retry/README.md

 ## Changelog
 ### 1.1
 - User can delete input (Documents/metabase_retry) with a button.
+- User can scroll the text box.
+- User can quickly add multiple queries without wating for the text box's response.
-- Fix wrong counter when run multiple query.
+- Fix wrong counter when running multiple queries.
-- Remove save parameters feature.
+- Remove save parameters to local host feature.
-- Count serius error and stop query if it had 10 serius error.
 - Check valid parameters online if '?' not in question url.
+- Print query error more detail.

 ### 1.0